 The farmland rating system categorizes all areas of the Province into 16 different agro-climatic regions and four irrigation regions.
 Typical net income has been established for each type of soil classification within the above-noted 16 zones and the four irrigation districts of the Province.

 Net income was established as the basis for “agricultural use value” and reflects typical cropping rotations, yields, prices and input costs of production.
 A soil group classification within an agricultural zone with the highest net income was assigned a rating of 100.
 All other soil groups are then ranked based on their net income relative to 100%.

-As the physical land attributes diminishes in agricultural production (quality of land) a lesser percent rating is applicable to the affected farmland.
+As the physical land attributes diminish in agricultural production (quality of land), a lesser percent rating is applicable to the affected farmland.

 All of these factors can be summarized into two groups: Net Productivity Ratings and Cost of Production Ratings.
 Factors recognized in the Net Productivity Ratings include the soil class, cultivation depth and color, subsoil, soil texture, saline or alkali, acidity and flood delay.
 Factors recognized in the Cost of Production are adverse topography, stones, irregular shaped fields, obstacles, severance of fields and other miscellaneous features affecting cost of production.

 What qualifies for farmland status?
 The Minister of Municipal Affairs has developed strict guidelines and rules for land classified as “farmland”.

 By definition, “Farming Operations” means the raising, production and sale of agricultural products and includes 1) Horticulture, aviculture, apiculture and aquaculture.
 2) The production of horses, cattle, bison, sheep, swine, goats, fur bearing animals, raised in captivity, domestic cervids within the meaning of the Livestock Industry Diversification Act, and domestic camelids, and 3) The planting, growing and sale of sod.